msrezaie/textual_cryptography/README.md

 ## Access

-The project is currently hosted on pythonanywhere.com and can be accessed with the following link:
+My website is currently hosted on pythonanywhere.com and can be accessed with the following link:

 http://msrezaie.pythonanywhere.com/